ydirson/generals-familiar/README.md

 [OnePageRules](https://onepagerules.com/).

-It was born from the primary desire to easily access information about units from both armies without having to switch browser tabs, which lacks fluidity in today's mobile browsers.
+It was born from the primary desire to easily access information about units from *both armies* without having to switch browser tabs (which lacks fluidity in today's mobile browsers).

 It is primarily meant to be displayed on a smartphone in landscape orientation.